 Associate Professor of Biology

-- Assistant director, Westover Honors Program, Lynchburg College
+- Assistant director, Westover Honors Program, University of Lynchburg

 - Assistant professor of Biology, Randolph-Macon Woman’s College

 - Adjunct instructor of Biology, Southern Methodist University